object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

     eviction may take time, and that more recomputation may occur than in an unbounded cache.
 `functools.singledispatch`
-    We met this in :numref:`Week %s <trees>`.
+    We met this in :numref:`single_dispatch`.
 This decorator transforms a function into a :term:`single dispatch function`.

 .. _abstract_base_classes: